lekaha/android-clean-architecture-component-boilerplate/readme.md

 Here in this boilerplate is showing how we can leverage Android Architecture Component and Clean Architecture to make Android app.
 This is variant of [Android Clean Architecture Boilerplate](https://github.com/bufferapp/android-clean-architecture-boilerplate) that is as project starter approaches Clean Architecture and written with Kotlin.

+## Working on
+- [ ] integrate with Android Component architecture
+- [ ] add instrumentations for helping debugging (Stetho/Chuck/LeakCanary).

 ## Languages, libraries and tools used